ganeshbiyer/Nse_Historical_Data/README.md

 # Nse_Historical_Data
 1 Min Historical data for Nifty 500 Stocks.
 Contains data from 2018 until 31st Dec 2025.
-Hence forth data will be provided in a seperate repo, to avoid Github space restrictions.
+Data from 2026 will be provided in a seperate repo, to avoid Github space restrictions.

 Henceforth data will be provided in year wise repo.